Gogrial State: History

 On 2 October 2015, President Salva Kiir issued a decree establishing 28 states in place of the 10 constitutionally established states.
 The decree established the new states largely along ethnic lines.
 A number of opposition parties and civil society groups challenged the constitutionality of the decree.
 Kiir later resolved to take it to parliament for approval as a constitutional amendment.
-In November the South Sudanese parliament empowered President Kiir to create new states.
+In November, the South Sudanese parliament empowered President Kiir to create new states.
 Gogrial State was created from part of the former Warrap State.

 Abraham Gum Makuach was appointed Governor on 24 December 2015.
 Akec Tong Aleu, the previous governor, became governor of Tonj state after the division into 28 states, paving the way for the appointment of Makuach.

 In February 2016, there were nine cabinet positions, including Governor and Deputy Governor.
 The state is required to have 21 legislators appointed to the state assembly.

 Gogrial State is the home state of President Salva Kiir.

 Administrative divisions

 After the split up, Gogrial State broke down even further for a total of 13 counties by Governor Makuach, which were created in February 2016: Two new additional counties were created later on to bring the total of 15.
 The 15 counties are part of the 180 counties in South Sudan.
-The 15 counties are consisted of the following:
+The 15 counties consist of the following: